andrewpong/docker-server/README.md

 git clone https://github.com/aberg83/docker-server.git && cd ~/docker-server && sudo ./docker-server.sh
 ```

-System will reboot when script finishes.
-Upon reboot, you will be able to access the apps at appname.yourdomain.com.
+When the script finishes running, you will be able to access the apps at appname.yourdomain.com.
 Your browser will prompt you for the login credentials you set within the script.

-Enjoy!

 Installed docker containers:
 - linuxserver/plex